saeedchamani/saeedchamani.github.io/_pages/about.md

 Currently, I am actively preparing to pursue a Ph.D. in Computer Engineering, Electrical Engineering, or Biomedical Engineering for the upcoming 2026 academic term, with a keen interest in continuing my research in AI-driven healthcare solutions.

-Outside of research, I enjoy [Your Hobbies here, e.g., reading about new technologies, hiking, etc.].